phish108/Ansible-Docker/README.md

 If run directly ansible expects to find the inventroy in the ```/ansible``` folder.

-You can include your private keys in the ```/sshkeys``` or the ```/ansible/keys``` folder.
+You can include your private keys in the ```/sshkeys```, the ``/keys`` or the ```/ansible/keys``` folder.
 All private keys in this folder will be added automatically to the ssh-agent for password free authentication.
 Note that if your private keys are password protected, you need to enter (all) your key passwords before the container runs.

-### Included tools for better handling

-* git
-* curl